 The BIT process coordinates a response to a student behavior/s of concern.
 When reports of concerning behavior are made by students, staff or faculty, to the Behavior Intervention Team, the team will follow up on the reported concerns and respond appropriately.

-The BIT is an interdisciplinary group with representation from the Counseling Office, Disability Services, Campus Police, and Office of Student Rights and Responsibilities.
+The BIT is an interdisciplinary group with representation from the Student Success Office, Accessibility Services, Campus Police, Compliance & Prevention, Human Resources, and Office of the Vice President, Student Services.
 The group meets regularly to assess and implement an intervention plan for students deemed to be at risk to themselves or others socially, mentally, and/or physically.